A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 • Waiting for the other shoe to drop

-In response to lack of safety, some choose the path of obligatory relating, mistaking it for an expression of their love and commitment, only to find themselves destroying it in the process.
-Some will split up; others will live together for decades in a state of numb resignation, sleeping alone next to their partner.
+In response to lack of safety, different people will choose different paths to react.
+Some choose to engage in obligatory relating, mistaking it for an expression of their love and commitment, only to find themselves destroying it in the process.
+Some will act out on their frustration and resentment via either criticism and/or blame, or avoiding each other — taking trust and respect down with them.
+Some will split up; others will live together for decades in a state of numb resignation, sleeping alone, together next to their partner.
+Others, will resort to fighting and power struggles, killing the relationship as it devolves into a relationship-killing spiral.

 By daring intimacy, you choose to face your partner vulnerably, with an open heart, even if something feels so scary and overwhelming.